microsoft/vscode-docs/docs/languages/html.md

 ## Close tags

-Tag elements are automatically closed when `>` of the opening tag is typed
+Tag elements are automatically closed when `>` of the opening tag is typed.

 ![HTML Close1](images/html/auto-close1.gif)

-The matching closing tag is inserted when `/` of the closing tag is entered
+The matching closing tag is inserted when `/` of the closing tag is entered.

 ![HTML Close2](images/html/auto-close2.gif)